zopefoundation/grok/martian/src/martian/README.txt

   >>> module_grokker = ModuleGrokker()
   >>> module_grokker.register(filetype_grokker)

-Note that directly putting a grokker into a ``ModuleGrokker`` is typically not recommended - normally you would put in a multi grokker (see the examples for multi grokkers).
-We can do it here as the only thing we want to grok are functions and other objects are rejected on a name basis.

 We now define a module that defines a few filetype handlers to be grokked::